What is Fusion?

 Fusion can be very different depending on the place it is danced, and who is dancing it!
 It is the ability to say “yes!” to your partner, no matter what background they come from.

-I think that Fusion Dancers use the many genres of partner dance to create personal, improvisational expressions of music.
+Fusion Dancers use the many genres of partner dance to create personal, improvisational expressions of music.

 This means breaking down the boundaries between dance forms to allow us to pick and choose which amongst the many different techniques we wish to employ at any given time.
 It also means bringing the partner dance community together under one roof to help foster endless possibilities of movement creation.